6RiverSystems/mmmbbb/README.md

 - Authenticating PUSH delivery
 - The Schema API and any PubSub settings related to it
 - Authentication settings for Push subscriptions
+- Authenticating to the service itself
+- Detaching subscriptions
 - Changing message retry backoff settings for a subscription may not fully take effect when actively streaming messages from it (including from an HTTP Push configuration)